-16. If you have a mental health concern About a child
+16. If you have a mental health concern about a child

-- 16.1.
-Mental Health Lead Joanne Doidge - 16.2.
-The trust is committed to train all staff to be mental health first aiders.
+- 16.1 Mental Health Lead Joanne Doidge - 16.2 The trust is committed to train all staff to be mental health first aiders.
 Currently the staff that have completed the training are: - a.
 Mark Meredith - b.
 Carolynn Rudd - c.
 Polly Smith - d.
 Karen Thornewill - e.
-Clare Westray - 16.3.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - 16.4.
-Poor attendance can be an indicator that a child has poor mental health. - 16.5.
-Staff will be alert to behavioural signs that suggest a child may be experiencing a mental health problem or be at risk of developing one. - 16.6.
-If you have a mental health concern about a child that is also a safeguarding concern, take immediate action by following the steps in section 8.4. - 16.7.
-If you have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree on a course of action. - 16.8.
-Woodlands have systems in place to support pupils who may need someone to talk to regarding their mental health and wellbeing: - a.
+Clare Westray - 16.3 Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - 16.4 Poor attendance can be an indicator that a child has poor mental health. - 16.5 Staff will be alert to behavioural signs that suggest a child may be experiencing a mental health problem or be at risk of developing one. - 16.6 If you have a mental health concern about a child that is also a safeguarding concern, take immediate action by following the steps in section 8. - 16.7 If you have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree on a course of action. - 16.8 Woodlands have systems in place to support pupils who may need someone to talk to regarding their mental health and wellbeing: - a.
 Mental health support team- Attend school one day a week and offer support through 1-1, small group, class group and assemblies. - b.
 DSL support and advice - c.
 ELSA support (emotional literacy)- Delivered by trained staff on a 1-1 session to support emotional well-being. - d.
 Wellbeing session These sessions are used to support learners who require immediate and ongoing support with their mental health and wellbeing. - e.
 All pupils have a pupil profile.
 The pupil where appropriate has named their trusted adults they would feel safe to speak to if they required this.
 Non-verbal or learners with communication needs have a named familiar adult. - f.
 Pupils have a safe space named on their pupil profile if appropriate.
 This is a place they can go to and wait for their trusted adult or a place that they can go to work if they need some time away from the classroom.

 - g.
 Mental health first aiders are available one lunchtime a week for a drop-in session. - h.
-Mental health support team are available at lunch time for a drop-in session when they are in school. - i.
-Leaflets around school offer advice and where to find support. - j.
-Wellbeing board for pupils to access information on how to get support. - k.
-The safeguarding team provide parent / carers information on how to support their child with mental health concerns.
+Leaflets around school offer advice and where to find support. - i.
+Wellbeing board for pupils to access information on how to get support. - j.
+The safeguarding team provide parent / carers information on how to support their child with mental health concerns. - k.
+Woodlands Youngminds lunch club for wellbeing support.
+All the children who attend are able to talk about their wellbeing and learn about strategies on how to cope with worries.
+The children are encouraged to talk, draw, colour in pictures, craft and play with the wellbeing toys and fidgets.